• Skip to primary navigation

 🥘 Ingredients

-My family absolutely loves these creamy, cheesy tarts.
-The custard filling is made with three kinds of cheese, butter, milk, egg, sugar, and a hint of lemon juice that combine to make a dreamy tart filling!
+The custard filling is made with three kinds of cheese: butter, milk, egg, sugar, and a hint of lemon juice, which combine to make a dreamy tart filling.

 Shortcrust Pastry